-You’ve probably heard or read a lot recently about ChatGPT for Insurance, the Artificial Intelligence (AI) chatbot which can have human-like conversations and generate answers to much more than the kind of chatbots we have become used to interacting with.
+You’ve probably heard or read a lot recently about ChatGPT for Insurance, the Artificial Intelligence (generative AI) chatbot which can have human-like conversations and generate answers to much more than the kind of chatbots we have become used to interacting with.

 It can write essays, poems, music and much, much more.
 It mines the internet for content and provides answers to the questions asked.
 It is revolutionary…and controversial.

 ChatGPT (Generative Pre-trained Transformer in case you were wondering) is not the only show in town.
 There are a myriad of other AI tools available, which can perform tasks such as creating art, videos, text speech, social media content, voice-to-text generation or sales engagement.
 These tools aren’t just a new way for students to dodge essay writing, they have real-world business applications which have already made significant changes to that world.

 The functionality of this type of generative AI tool is not new.
 Businesses have built models around providing the kind of insights ChatGPT can provide, but thanks to developer, OpenAI, that technology is now in our hands, for free.

 What marks ChatGPT out from most generative AI tools that have come before it is, it’s remarkably good.
 It still requires a certain level of training, but unlike previous iterations, the bulk of the work has been done for us using huge amounts of data from books, articles and websites.
 This means that rather than needing to be led to the right answers through learning and precise questioning and other inputs, much of this ‘learning’ has already been done.
 It should already know the answer to your question, before you ask it.